Oh no, another article listing trends and promising lead generation marketing on steroids?

 This might come as a surprise, but marketing and sales alignment is still a significant issue for many companies.
 In the 2020 Linkedin report, a staggering 90% of sales and marketing professionals expressed their departments are misaligned across strategy, process, content, and culture.

-Shockingly, the same percentage of surveyees agrees that if the marketing and sales initiatives and messages are aligned, it positively impacts customer experience.
-Moreover, 97% and 98% of marketers and sellers respectively believe that misalignment has a negative impact on both the business and the customer.
+Shockingly, the same percentage of surveyees agree that if the marketing and sales initiatives and messages are aligned, it positively impacts the customer experience.

 Marketing and sales misalignments are a massive challenge for all, whether you choose ABM as your strategy or not.
-Though considering ABM is already one step towards better communication.
-It kick-starts the conversation and paves the road to unified goals and KPIs.
+Though considering ABM is already one step toward better communication, since it kick-starts the conversation and paves the road to unified goals and KPIs.